greateden/ANDIE-CodeCrafters/README.md

 ## Known Issues
 - When user is prompted to enter a value for an action, if they exit out of the pop-up, the action will still be performed with the default value.
+- When the median filter is applied, the outer ring of pixels is effected adversely.
+As it does not use a convolution, the same method we applied to the other filters to fix this doesn't work.
+- For the remaining filters, when applied, the image will lose its outer ring of pixels each time they are applied
 - If an image's ops file is deleted after actions are performed, when the user exits they will not be prompted to save
 - Rotating images by arbitrary angles is an experimental feature and is needing refinement
 - UI is not as harmonious as we would like it to be